Kaggle/kaggle-api/README.md

 ## API credentials

 To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
-Then go to `https://www.kaggle.com/<username>/account` and select 'Create API Token'.
+Then go to the 'Account' tab of your user profile (`https://www.kaggle.com/<username>/account`) and select 'Create API Token'.
 This will trigger the download of `kaggle.json`, a file containing your API credentials.
 Place this file in the folder `<your user home directory>/.kaggle` (e.g. `C:\Users\<username>\.kaggle`).

 For your security, ensure that other users of your computer do not have read access to your credentials.
 On Unix-based systems you can do this with the following command: